steve-earthdata/rpi-am2302/README.md

 rpi-am2302
 ==========

-Raspberry Pi Python example publishing data to the earthdata.io api.
-Using an AM2302 humidity/temperature sensor.
+Raspberry Pi based example using Python to publish sensor data to the earthdata.io api.
+An AM2302 humidity/temperature sensor is utilized in this example.